glennblock/extensions/attachment.md

 --AaB03x
 ```
 ## Receving attachments
 A client may also receive a response that items which contain attachments.
-Attachments are indicated by a link with a rel of "enclosure".
+Attachments are indicated by a link with a render value of "attachment".
 This indicates that href points to a file which should be downloaded.

 ### Example
 Below is an example of a response containing attachments.
 The first part is a document which contains the list of contacts where each contact has an avatar with an _attachment_ field.
 Then there are additional parts which are the actual attachments.
-Each attachment's filename corresponds to the value of the _attachment_ field for the item in  the CollectionJson document.
+Each attachment's filename corresponds to the value of the _attachment_ field for the item in  the collection+json document.

 ```
 content-type: application/vnd.collection+json